Police surround packed school on game night in search for suspects

-CEDAR CITY — Police surrounded a local high school Tuesday night during a highly attended basketball game after two suspects led them on a foot pursuit that had started earlier with a high speed chase on the freeway.
+CEDAR CITY — Police surrounded a local high school Tuesday night during a well attended wrestling tournament after two suspects led them on a foot pursuit that had started earlier with a high speed chase on the freeway.

 At 6:48 p.m., Utah Highway Patrol Trooper Zach Todd clocked a vehicle traveling approximately 100 miles per hour on Interstate 15 at milepost 60, said UHP Sgt.
-Ryan Bauer, who was also stationed on the freeway at the time.
-The suspect turned the vehicle’s lights off upon police initiating pursuit.
+Ryan Bauer, who was also stationed on the Interstate at the time.
+The suspect turned the vehicle’s lights off once police began the pursuit.

-The vehicle took the off ramp into Cedar City at Exit 62.
+The vehicle took the off-ramp into Cedar City at Exit 62.
 At that point, the troopers stopped chasing the vehicle but called ahead to Cedar City Police for assistance.

-“We didn’t want to a high speed chase at 100 miles per hour inside city limits,” Bauer said.
+“We didn’t want a high speed chase at 100 miles per hour inside city limits,” Bauer said.
 “So we just shut it down at that point and followed him into the city limits but we weren’t going to chase him.”

-After the suspects exited the freeway they turned south on Main Street.
-The troopers continued following behind but were back far enough they lost sight of the vehicle reportedly stolen out of Ogden.
+After the suspects exited the Interstate they turned south on Main Street.
+Troopers continued following behind but were back far enough they lost sight of the vehicle that was reportedly stolen out of Ogden.

 “At that point we weren’t chasing them so they got far enough ahead of us that we couldn’t see them anymore,” Bauer said.

-The couple was only about a couple of blocks from the freeway however, before they crashed their vehicle, rolling it into a ravine.
+The couple was only about a couple of blocks from the Interstate when they crashed the vehicle, rolling it into a ravine.

 “We saw all these people standing on the side of the road and we figured the suspects had crashed their vehicle,” Bauer said.
 “We stopped to see what was going on and sure enough they had crashed and rolled their car.
 The people were pulled over because they (suspects) almost ran into several of the other vehicles.”

-Note: Update: 8:48 a.m. – Authorities have since arrested Kevin Roque from St. George for allegedly receiving or possession of stolen vehicle a second-degree felony, fleeing from an officer and causing serious injury a third-degree felony, leaving the scene of an accident a Class A misdemeanor, disruption of school activity a Class A misdemeanor, reckless driving a Class B misdemeanor, and two infractions for speeding, and headlamp violation.